esdream/PathCrawlerInPython/README.md

 $ python -m path_crawler.path_spider
 ```

-In path crawler, we provide two Web Map API -- Baidu Map API and AMap API(GaoDe Map API), which include 2 transport schemes -- driving and transit.
+In path crawler, we provide two Web Map API -- Baidu Map API and AMap API(GaoDe Map API), which include 3 transport schemes -- driving, transit and walking.
 You can choose precise schemes and crawling parameters for your OD data and your purposes.

 After data crawling, the path data will be stored in `path_crawler/data/path_data/` directory.